ycpcs/cs470-fall2014/labs/lab08.md

 1. Choosing and Using your Texture
 ==================================

 The most important thing when texture mapping is to actually have a texture that you want to use.
 Any 2-D image can be used, but if you are feeling uncreative (or lazy), there are a few existing images in the **Textures** folder of your lab.
 Once you have selected your image, it is time to use it in the program.
-In the **Init()** method of **Crate.cpp**, we load our texture as follows
+In the **Init()** method of **CrateDemo.cpp**, we load our texture as follows

 ```cpp
 HR(D3DX11CreateShaderResourceViewFromFile(md3dDevice, L"Destination of your Texture file", 0, 0, &mDiffuseMapSRV, 0));